-- 1. Elect eight Directors to serve until the 2020 Annual Meeting of Shareholders; - 2.
+- 1. Elect nine Directors to serve until the 2021 Annual Meeting of Shareholders; - 2.
 Approve a non-binding advisory vote on the compensation of our named executive officers; - 3.
-Approve the 2019 Omnibus Equity Incentive Plan; - 4.
-Ratify selection of independent auditor; and - 5.
+Ratify selection of independent auditor; and - 4.
 Conduct other business that may properly come before the Annual Meeting and any adjournments or postponements.